 On the farm.
 This aesthetic is one of the reasons we fell in love with Thomas Woltz’s work.
 Our entire farm will reflect this idea, from flower gardens near the house, to grasses and sedges along the waterway, to wild meadow grasses on the hillside.

 TRELLISED WALK.
 “Trellised walks have their own special beauty… They are almost archetypal.”
 Use them to emphasize a path, form a boundary for POSITIVE OUTDOOR SPACE, create a garden seat with filtered light from climbing plants, hang bird feeders, or make a gateway or entrance transition.
 A trellised path is one of the most inviting places in a landscape.

 On the farm.
-A small trellised walk could form the border between our hilltop yard and the parking court.
+A small trellised walk could form one edge of an outdoor space by the house.

 BUILT-IN SEATS.
 “Everybody loves them.
 They make a building feel comfortable and luxurious.”
 But usually built-in seats aren’t really made for sitting.
 The seats are narrow shelves with thin cushions, the backs aren’t sloped or padded, and often the location isn’t quite right.
 (It’s true.
 Search images of window seats and you’ll see these problems, again and again.)
 “To make a built-in seat that really works… ask yourself where you would place a sofa or comfortable arm chair—and build the seat there, not tucked into some hopeless corner.
 Make the seat as wide as a really comfortable chair (at least 18 inches), with a back that slopes gently (not upright), and put warm soft cushions on it, so that it is really comfortable.
 Place the seat so that a person sitting down is looking at something interesting.”
 Like an outdoor view, or other people in the room.